Section Eight (film): Plot

-During the US war in Afghanistan, a Marine platoon was ambushed by the Taliban, leaving only Jake Atherton (played by Ryan Kwanten) and Captain Mason (Lundgren) as survivors.
+During the US war in Afghanistan, a Marine platoon is ambushed by the Taliban, leaving only Jake Atherton and his commanding officer Captain Tom Mason as survivors.
 After being discharged, Jake works as a mechanic in an auto-shop owned by former gang member Earl.
-After dispatching a group of Mexican gangster who come to collect the debt Earl owes them, the gangsters come and slaughter his family in retaliation.
-Jake rushes at the nightclub where the gang members gather and kill them all.
-The leader of gang reveals that the reason he and his gang killed his family is because someone forced them to do so but Jake does not buy his explanation and executes him.
+After Jake dispatches a group of Mexican gangsters who come to collect the debt Earl owes them, the gangsters slaughter his family in retaliation.
+Jake enters the nightclub where the gang members gather and kills them all.
+Before he is executed, the leader of the gang tells Jake that someone forced them to kill his family.

-Jake Atherton is pulled out of prison by Mason to be recruited by a secret organization called Section 8 which is sanctioned to “eliminate any threats, anywhere in the world.”
-The nearly two-minute-long trailer sees the group of assassins going on various missions including one to kill a senator.
-At this point Jake realizes the secret organization is not what it seems, establishing the main conflict of the story.
+Jake is extricated from prison by Mason to be recruited by a man named Sam Ramsey for a secret organization called Section 8, which is sanctioned to "eliminate any threats, anywhere in the world."
+The group of assassins goes on various missions including one to kill a senator.
+At this point Jake realizes the secret organization is not what it seems.
+He must eventually turn against the people he’s working with.

-Jake is in the prison after avenging the murder of his wife and son, and while he has no remorse, Sam Ramsey seems to be determined to recruit him for the secret agency.
-Tom Mason is Jake’s former commanding officer and an ally guiding him through this mess.
-The trailer also establishes the only way for Jake to get out is by getting deeper into this conflict and turning against the people he’s working with.